joaomr7/HitGameEngine/README.md

 ## Getting Started
 For building, Visual Studio 2022 is recommended(it's what I'm using).
 To download the repository, just run `git clone --recursive https://github.com/joaomr7/HitGameEngine` in your machine.
+Also, for using vulkan renderer, you need to download the Vulkan SDK.

 ## Plan